riasaini/Portfolio/README.md

 ## 2. Real Estate Profitability Guide
 This project provides a tool for evaluating the profitability of real estate investments.
 It includes financial calculations and data analysis to help potential investors assess property purchases.

-## 3. Visualizations
+## 3. Neural Network Visualizations
-This project contains various data visualizations, showcasing insights derived from datasets.
-The visualizations can be used to analyze trends and better understand complex data.
+This project contains various nueral network visualizations that aid in understanding how a model makes predictions, offering insights into its decision-making process.